pkgcraft/pkgcraft/README.md

 - [pkgcraft-c]: C bindings
 - [pkgcraft-tools]: command-line tools
 - [pkgcruft]: QA library and tools
+- [pkgcruft-git]: client and server for git pre-receive hook
 - [arcanist]: package-building daemon

 More information about the project can be found on its [FAQ] and